 Eugene joined the Wainger Laboratory as a research technician in 2016.
-He has a BS degree in Neuroscience at Johns Hopkins University, and does image analysis in the Wainger Laboratory.
-He is specifically writing programs to identify and track cell bodies longitudinally, trace neurites, visualize high-dimensional electrophysiology data, and create probabilistic network maps from in vitro calcium imaging.
+He has a BS in Neuroscience at Johns Hopkins University and specializes in data analysis.
+He has written software to track cell bodies longitudinally, trace neurites, visualize high-dimensional electrophysiology data, and create probabilistic network maps from in vitro calcium imaging.